 In the world which we know, among the different and primitive geniuses that preside over the evolution of the several species, there exists not one, excepting that of the dog, that ever gave a thought to the presence of man. – Maurice Maeterlinck

 The Neapolitan Mastiff is one of the ancient and rare breeds of dogs.
-He is believed to be descended from the giant war dogs of Egypt, Persia, Mesopotamia, and Asia.
-The Neo’s ancestors fought with the Romans in battle, and protected and defended them on the homefront.
+He is believed to be descended from the giant war dogs of Egypt, Persia, Mesopotamia, and Asia, and in particular the great Roman mastiff described by Columelle in the first century A.D. in his book “de re

 Photos displayed courtesy of Tommy Chang, TDYChang, Ontario